What Are Key Performance Indicators (KPIs) in general?

 Effective tax rate shows how accountants are creative in taxation.
 It is usually the regular corporate income tax rate adjusted for permanent and temporary differences.

-The fact is the accounting company sell hours.
-At the picture below, we see that the observed company sale approximately 30 thousand hours!
+The fact is the accounting company sells hours.
+In the picture below, we see that the observed company sale approximately 30 thousand hours!
 Each hour is important.
 Accordingly, accountants need more effective management of hours performed and billed.

 I asked one accounting firm partner: How did you earn 1 mil USD.
 He said: I sold 10,000 hours by 100 USD.

-When you have accurate figures about time consumption per each project, working task, client, you can easily calculate and manage above KPIs for accounting firm.
+When you have accurate figures about time consumption per each project, working task, client, you can easily calculate and manage the above KPIs for an accounting firm.

 Billable hourly rate shows how much USD accounting firm earned per one billable hour on average.
-Total billable rate indicates how much USD accounting firm earned per total hour.
-In a case that difference between those two rates is high, time utilization is not appropriate.
+The total billable rate indicates how much USD accounting firm earned per total hour.
+In a case the difference between those two rates is high, time utilization is not appropriate.
 Therefore the accounting firm has to control time utilization.

-Dividing total costs with total hours we can calculate how much one hour costs.
+By dividing total costs with total hours we can calculate how much one-hour costs.

-Even the above calculation is curtail KPIs for accounting firm, then may consume a lot of time for analysis and data extraction.
-Accordingly, we recommend the application of online timesheet software that can be easy for use.
+Even the above calculation is curtail KPIs for an accounting firm, then may consume a lot of time for analysis and data extraction.
+Accordingly, we recommend the application of online timesheet software that can be easy to use.
 Later in this article, we will get back to this subject.

 Clients and revenues related KPIs

-Churn rate is the most favorable ratio as it shows how many clients leave accounting service provider in relation to total client.
-In the above example that is 22% in last period, this is not usual in accounting industry.
-But the most relevant ratio figure is churn revenue rate because that is the more effective than churn rate.
-From the example above, churn revenue rate is lower than churn rate which implies that customer that leave generated lower level of revenues.
+Churn rate is the most favorable ratio as it shows how many clients leave accounting service providers in relation to the total client.
+In the above example that is 22% in the last period, this is not usual in the accounting industry.
+But the most relevant ratio figure is churn revenue rate because that is more effective than churn rate.
+From the example above, the churn revenue rate is lower than the churn rate which implies that customers that leave generated a lower level of revenues.

 Even though the churn rate can be a strong indicator of client satisfaction, that ratio should be observed in relation to client profitability.
 From the example above, the company acquires new 36 highly profitable clients, while the loss of 20 non-profitable clients is not a big issue.